Skip to main content

 Will it affect my contraception?

-Nicorandil does not affect any type of contraception, including the combined pill and emergency contraception.
+Nicorandil does not affect any type of contraception, including the combined pill, progestogen-only pill or emergency contraception.

 However, if nicorandil makes you sick (vomit), your contraceptive pills may not protect you from pregnancy.
 Check the pill packet to find out what to do.